pzxie/wohoox/packages/wohoox/README.md

 #### initState is factory function

-The reset params is optional, if the store's initState is an factory function.
+The reset params is optional, if the store's initState is an factory function

-- **If set params,** wohoox will use the factory function to reset the state.
+- **If set params,** wohoox will use the params to reset the state

-- **If no params,** wohoox will use the params to reset the state.
+- **If no params,** wohoox will use the factory function to reset the state

 ```typescript
 import { createStore } from 'wohoox'